Kaaba, a Hindu Temple, Stolen by Muslims

 The Hindu Vedic letter in Sanskrit “OM” if seen in a mirror one can see the Arabic numbers 786 and this is the most sacred number for Muslims and copies of the Arabic Koran have the mysterious figure 786 imprinted on them.

-In short muslims are also going around Siva Lingam at Kaaba, seven times as Hindus go around it seven times.
+In short muslims are also going around Siva Lingam at Kaaba, seven times as Hindus go around it seven times – but in opposite direction.

 Major startling fact is that Muslims never follow any of the Vedic rituals originally at their homes but when they reach Mecca they clearly follow rites which are similar to prescribed in Vedic texts.
 Even to this day, they practice these traditions in Mecca which further asserts that Kaaba is Hindu temple.